-1.2 Interoperability State of Play
+1 Interoperability State-of-Play

-In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations.
-The picture below represents the three pillars of the EIF around which the EIF Monitoring Mechanism was built to evaluate the level of implementation of the EIF within the Member States.
-It is based on a set of 71 Key Performance Indicators (KPIs) clustered within the three main pillars of the EIF (Principles, Layers and Conceptual model), outlined below.
+In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations divided in three pillars.
+The EIF Monitoring Mechanism (MM) was built on these pillars to evaluate the level of implementation of the framework within the Member States.
+Whereas during the previous, the MM relied upon three scoreboards, the 2022 edition includes an additional scoreboard on cross-border interoperability, assessing the level of implementation of 35 Recommendations.
+The mechanism is based on a set of 91 Key Performance Indicators (KPIs) clustered within the four scoreboards (Principles, Layers, Conceptual model and Cross-border interoperability), outlined below.

-For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
-The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
-The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for France in 2021.
+Each scoreboard breaks down the results into thematic areas (i.e. principles).
+The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and four means a higher level of implementation.
+The graphs below show the result of the EIF MM data collection exercise for France in 2022, comparing it with the EU average as well as the performance of the country in 2021.

 France's results in Scoreboard 1 show an overall good implementation of the EIF Principles, scoring above the European average for Principle 12 (Assessment of Effectiveness and Efficiency).
 Areas of improvements are concentrated in the Principles 3 (Transparency) and 7 (Inclusion and Accessibility) for which the scores of 3 and 2 respectively show a medium to upper-medium performance in the implementation of corresponding recommendations.
-Indeed, the internal visibility and provision of external interfaces for European public services (Principle 3 - Recommendation 5) and the accessibility of public services to all citizens, including persons with disabilities, the elderly and other disadvantaged groups (Principle 7 - Recommendation 14) could be improved in order to reach the maximum score of 4 in corresponding principles.
+Indeed, the internal visibility and provision of external interfaces for European public services (Principle 3 - Recommendation 5) and the accessibility of public services to all citizens, including persons with disabilities, the elderly and other disadvantaged groups (Principle 7 - Recommendation 14) could be improved to reach the maximum score of 4 in corresponding principles.

 The French results for the implementation of interoperability layers assessed for Scoreboard 2 shows an overall good performance with scores of 3 and 4.
-Potential areas of improvement to foster the country's implementation of the recommendations under Scoreboard 2 are concentrated in the area of interoperability governance.
-More specifically, the score of 1 for France in Recommendation 23, stating that relevant catalogues of standards, specifications and guidelines at national and EU level should be consulted when procuring and developing ICT solutions, lowers the overall interoperability governance result for France.
+The areas that could be improved to support the country's implementation of the Scoreboard 2 recommendations are concentrated in the area of interoperability governance.
+More specifically, France's score of 1 in Recommendation 23, which states that relevant catalogues of standards, specifications and guidelines at national and European level should be consulted when procuring and developing ICT solutions, but also Recommendation 22, which states that using a structured, transparent, objective and common approach to evaluate and select standards and specifications while taking into account relevant EU recommendations and seeking to make the approach consistent across borders, lowers France's overall score in the area of interoperability governance.